Flamingo-tech/Open-AIR/Open AIR Valve/Software/README.md

 The following sensors are supported right away, either via ESPHome or via a custom implementation.

 ### New Sensors:
+All Valves are now shipped with these sensors:
 1. [SHT-20](#sensor-support-SHT-20)
 1. [SCD-40](#sensor-support-SCD-4X)
 1. [SGP-41](#sensor-support-SGP-41)